The Count of Monte Cristo (2024 TV series)

 The Count of Monte Cristo is a 2024 English-language miniseries directed by Bille August and starring Sam Claflin, based on Alexandre Dumas's book of the same name.

 Plot

 Unjustly accused of treason, young French sailor Edmond Dantès is imprisoned without trial in the Château d'If, a forbidding island fortress off the coast of Marseille.
 During years of imprisonment, a fellow prisoner, a scholarly abbot, educates Edmond in multiple subjects.
 Before dying, the abbot reveals where a vast treasure is hidden on a deserted island.
 Edmond escapes and, finding the treasure, assumes the identity of the Count of Monte Cristo.
-He uses his wealth to enact revenge against his betrayers.
+He uses his wealth to exact revenge against his betrayers.

 Production

-It is produced by Mediawan with Palomar in Italy and DEMD Productions in France, and in association with Entourage Ventures.
-Producer Carlo Degli Esposti, co-founder of Italian production company Palomar, says:
+It was produced by Mediawan with Palomar in Italy and DEMD Productions in France, and in association with Entourage Ventures.
+Producer Carlo Degli Esposti, co-founder of Italian production company Palomar, said that their goal was to create a series with a modern twist while remaining faithful to the legacy of Alexandre Dumas' work.
+DEMD's Sébastien Pavard explained that producing the series in English allowed the collaborators to bring together key personnel from Italy, France, Denmark and England.